gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - Fix a bug in the ec2-disk-alarms module where it wouldn't allow you to create multiple alarms for the same EC2 Instance.
+  - Fix a bug in the ec2-disk-alarms module where it wouldn&apos;t allow you to create multiple alarms for the same EC2 Instance.
 The module now gives a unique name to each alarm so that you can have an alarm for multiple volumes on the same instance.

 </div>